home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 #### Using Early Access Releases

-If you have chosen to early all of the warnings about Early Access, here are some rules/tips to follow when using Early Access releases.
+If you have chosen to ignore all of the warnings about Early Access, here are some rules/tips to follow when using Early Access releases.

 * Report issues [upstream](https://github.com/AngellusMortis/pyunifiprotect/issues/) rather to Home Assistant core
 * Disable automatic updates for UniFi Protect